 A few weeks back, Aneros contacted me to ask if I would post an article about premature ejaculation and how prostate massage can help treat that problem.
 Because I don’t suffer from this disorder personally, there was no way for me to write it from an anecdotal point of view.
 Therefore, I had to delve into peer-reviewed publications, scrape the Internet for anecdotal testimony, and Google everything I could about premature ejaculation.
 Here is what I found:

 Anecdotally, prostate massage has earned a position of trust in the treatment for everything from enlarged prostates, prostatitis, erectile dysfunction, increased erection strength, infertility, stronger orgasms, and premature ejaculation.
-The biggest reason I use prostate massagers (and more specifically, Aneros massagers) is very simple.
+The biggest reason I use prostate massagers (and more specifically, Aneros massagers such as the Aneros Vice) is very simple.
 I use them because they feel absolutely amazing.

 By my own experience, I can attest that Aneros massagers help me achieve a quicker and stronger erection.
 My orgasms are much more intense.
 Also, I have learned how to achieve a prostate orgasm (with enough time and relaxation).
 Prostate massage has not helped my infertility issues.
 The proof of that is due to the lack of kids I have running around my house.
 But, we’re not here to talk about me or my issues; we’re here to address premature ejaculation.